svn2github/htmlunit-fork/proxy/README.txt

 To shutdown the server, click the icon in the system tray (with Java 6), or close from the admin GUI.

-To see the logs, make the web browser opens the application at the proxy hostname and port, e.g. http://localhost:8080

 To run the admin GUI, type:
     ant run-gui

+The Admin GUI is used to stop the server, change the configurations, modify filters and handlers.

+To see the logs of instrumented JavaScript, make the web browser opens the application at the proxy hostname and port, e.g. http://localhost:8080

 You can configure JavaScriptBeautifierFilter in conf/filter.xml to beautify all JavaScript files returned from the server side.